Managing Webhooks

 ---|---|---|

-headers | Record<string, string> | HTTP headers sent with the webhook request. |
+headers | Record<string, string> | HTTP headers to be sent with the webhook request. |

-query | Record<string, any> | Query parameters included in the webhook request. |
+query | Record<string, any> | Query parameters to be included in the webhook request. |

-body | Record<string, any> | The request body sent with the webhook. |
+body | Record<string, any> | Request body to be sent with the webhook. |

-params | Record<string, any> | URL parameters included in the webhook request. |
+params | Record<string, any> | URL parameters to be included in the webhook request. |

 Updating Webhooks